U.S. Bond Yields Sink on Political Jitters

 The question now is whether the political news out of D.C. might affect the Fed's tightening plan.

-The Fed is on track to raise short-term interest rates in June after a boost in March.
-The labor market is approaching full employment, financial conditions remain loose, and the weakness in the U.S. dollar give the Fed some room to tighten policy.
+The labor market is approaching full employment, financial conditions remain loose, and the dollar has weakened, which give the Fed some room to tighten policy.

-But market expectations toward a rate increase in June dialed back Wednesday, though they still show a high probability for the Fed to act.
-Fed-funds futures, used by investors to bet on the Fed's monetary-policy outlook, showed a 69% chance that the central bank would raise short term interest rates by its June 13-14 meeting, according to CME Group.
-The measurement was 74% on Tuesday.
+But market expectations toward a rate increase in June dialed back Wednesday.
+Fed-funds futures, used by investors to bet on the Fed's monetary-policy outlook, showed a 65% chance that the central bank would raise short term interest rates by its June 13-14 meeting, according to CME Group.
+The measurement was 74% on Tuesday and 88% a week earlier.

-Analysts say high expectations of a rate increase next month reduces the risk of a big selloff in the bond market.
-Some caution that the Fed could make a policy error given the uncertainty about the U.S. growth outlook and with inflation showing some signs of deceleration.
+A June hike "could be derailed" if stocks in the U.S. or globally "have a dramatic price downturn," said Robert Schumacher, chief U.S. strategist and fixed income client portfolio manager at AXA Investment Managers.

+Michael Lorizio, senior trader at Manulife Asset Management, cautioned that political risks are hard to predict and that it is "premature" to make a major asset allocation shift.

 Write to Min Zeng at min.zeng@wsj.com